Water submersal leak detection using a dunk tank for complex assemblies and parts

 Ultrasonic Bubble Testing

-There is a technique applied by TQC where by bubbles leaving a part can be sensed and mapped using ultrasonics.
-The technique is similar to SONAR but on a smaller scale.
+Ultrasonic bubble testing is a technique where bubbles leaving a part can be mapped using ultrasound.
+This technique is similar to SONAR but on a smaller scale.